donchoborisov/php-short-test/README.md

 - If the same postcode is entered for both the `From` and `To` fields, a custom exception should be thrown.

-- All code should be committed to a git branch in your name.

 ### Setup

 1. `composer install`